magnificent-angels/square-up/README.md

 ### Welcome to SquareUp, our final group project at Northcoders!

-We were tasked with creating an online application using at least two new tech stacks, all while adopting an agile working environment and using best industry practices.
+We were tasked with creating an online application using at least two new technologies, all while adopting an agile working environment and using best industry practices.
 We created SquareUp - a mobile app that allows board game enthusiasts to connect with each other, join and host events, instant message other users, discover new games and find events near them on a map.

 ## Tech Stack Used